formalsec/smtml/README.md

 ![Platform](https://img.shields.io/badge/platform-linux%20%7C%20macos-lightgrey)
 [![GitHub last commit](https://img.shields.io/github/last-commit/wasp-platform/encoding)](https://github.com/wasp-platform/encoding/commit/main~0)

-Encoding serves as an abstracted constraint-solving wrapper, currently utilising Z3 as its backend solver.
-However, future plans for Encoding include support for other solvers in its backend, such as CVC5.
+The Ocaml Constraint Abstraction Layer (OCAL) serves as an abstracted constraint-solving wrapper, currently utilising Z3 as its backend solver.
+However, future plans for OCAL include support for other solvers in its backend, such as Yices and CVC5.

 ## Build from source